Download and print this page

 The Redevelopment will see the construction of a new wing to the north of the existing gallery, honouring the memory of Sir Archie Te Atawhai Taiaroa.
 It will incorporate suitable storage for the Sarjeant’s nationally significant collection, improved education facilities, large exhibition spaces and spaces for retail and events.
 The original gallery, which has a Historic Places Trust Category 1 rating, a will be earthquake strengthened and restored, retaining its historic architectural features.

-We are working to have funds raised by the end of 2016 enabling a start on construction in mid-2017.
+We are working to have funds raised by the end of 2017 enabling a start on construction in mid-2018.
 The construction phase includes restoration of the existing building and construction of a new wing will take up to two years.
-If everything goes to plan it will be completed in time for the Sarjeant Gallery centenary celebrations in 2019.
+If everything goes to plan it will be completed in 2020/2021.

 Because of the national significance of the Gallery and the Collection we are looking to raise the capital from within Whanganui and further afield.